VulcanRaven737/UE23CS2XXX-Notes/Sem 3/DDCO/Unit 3/Basic Operational Concepts.md

 #### Instruction Execution Cycle
 * **Fetch**
-	* CPU retrieves the next instruction from memory to
+	* CPU retrieves the next instruction from memory using the PC
+*  **Decode**
+	* CPU interprets the instruction to determine which operation needs to be performed and what data it needs to use
+* **Execute**
+	* CPU carries out the instruction